-Green tea powder, or matcha (抹茶), has a unique bitter taste to it.
-The flavor of “matcha” is quite different from the green tea served at Japanese restaurants.
 Matcha is typically used for making tea at the traditional Japanese tea ceremony.
-This tea tends to be thick and exceptionally bitter, but it goes quite well with wagashi (和菓子), a traditional Japanese confectioneries that are very sweet by itself.
+This tea tends to be thick and have a bitter flavor, but it goes quite well with wagashi (和菓子), traditional Japanese confectioneries that are very sweet by itself.
+This beverage is quite different from hot tea served at Japanese restaurants made from steeping green tea leaves.

-The color of matcha is a bright, beautiful green color, so if your matcha powder doesn’t have that nice vivid hue to it, your matcha is well past its prime.
-The green tea powder is also quite pricey, especially if it is of tea ceremony quality, but the culinary grade is good enough for baking and making these chocolates.
+The color of matcha is a bright, vibrant green color.
+If your matcha powder doesn’t have that nice vivid hue to it, your matcha is well past its prime.
+Green tea powder is also quite pricey, especially if it is ceremonial grade, but culinary grade matcha is good enough for baking and making these chocolates.

 As you may already know, green tea delivers a healthy dose of antioxidants and cancer-fighting power.
 Catechins in green tea are also known to have many beneficial health properties and matcha has greater potential health benefits than other green tea.